Skip to product information

 • Unique piece.

-In the 1950s, when he wrote this dedication, Vieira da Silva became internationally known for his dense and complex compositions, influenced by the art of Paul Cézanne and the fragmented forms, spatial ambiguities and restricted palette of Cubism.
-She exhibited her work widely, winning a prize for painting at the São Paulo Biennial in 1961 and the French Government's Grand Prix Nationale des Arts in 1966.
-In 1988, the Gulbenkian Museum in Lisbon and the Grand Palais in Paris presented a major retrospective of the artist's work.
+By the 1950s, when she wrote this dedication, Vieira da Silva had become internationally known for her dense, complex compositions, influenced by the art of Paul Cézanne and the fragmented forms, spatial ambiguities, and restricted palette of Cubism.
+She exhibited her work widely, winning a prize for painting at the São Paulo Biennial in 1961 and the Grand Prix Nationale des Arts from the French government in 1966.
+In 1988, the Gulbenkian Museum in Lisbon and the Grand Palais in Paris presented a major retrospective of the artist’s work.

-In addition to the beautiful dedication to Elisa (an unidentified person), what draws attention here is the delicacy of the set: this small French biography, produced in a very limited edition of 54 copies, with laid paper, in perfect condition and with reproductions and high-quality texts.
+In addition to the beautiful dedication to Elisa (an unidentified person), what draws attention here is the delicacy of the whole: this small French biography, produced in a very limited edition of 54 copies, on laid paper, in perfect condition and with high-quality reproductions and texts.
 Maria Helena Vieira da Silva had this delicate intention in the 1950s, at the height of her career.

 View full details